 DDMC in consultation with other stakeholders rolled out of the campaign that was in the form of Community Awareness, Educational Programme, Capacity Building and Workshops, where locals played a huge role in identifying proper venues and mobilising local communities, amongst other things.
 During the programme itself, all messages were based on the district risk profiles for those particular areas.
 The target audience was communities, community leaders, Operation Sukuma Sakhe, schoolchildren and stakeholders.
-These programmes have started in the 2017/2018 financial year to 2018/2019 financial year, but other phases of the programme was held in the 2019/2020 to

-2020/2021 financial year.
+These programmes have started in the 2017/2018 financial year to 2018/2019 financial year, but other phases of the programme was held in the 2019/2020 to 2020/2021 financial year.
 The awareness and education on Covid-19 Pandemic was introduced and is continuous in nature.

 As it was indicated earlier that awareness campaigns in uThukela district are continuous in nature.
-The latest awareness campaign took place in the month of May 2020 in the whole family of the local municipalities; uThukela district municipality has embarked on the disasters awareness campaigns in all the identified areas as per the risk assessment plan.
-During the awareness campaigns, the following topics were covered: Heavy rainfall, Strong winds, Hailstorm Floods, Prevention of fires, Mitigation and prevention of all winter and summer incidents, Snow protocol issues and Drought.
+Even in the 2022/2023-2026/2027; uThukela district municipality will embark on the disasters awareness campaigns in all the identified areas as per the risk assessment plan.
+During the awareness campaigns, several topics such as Heavy rainfall, Strong winds, Hailstorm Floods, Prevention of fires, Mitigation and prevention of all winter and summer incidents, Snow protocol issues and Drought should be covered.